BDC Hamburger Icon

 After Arianna Huffington finished her second book, she received rejection notices from nearly 40 publishers.
 When she ran for governor of California, she received less than 1 percent of the popular vote.
 However, she did learn something from her failed political campaign.

 According to Huffington, running for office taught her about the power of the internet.
-She used this new knowledge to launch her website, The Huffington Post.
+She used this new knowledge to launch a successful website, The Huffington Post.
 Huffington’s news site is among the most well-known and frequently visited on the internet.
 In addition, she has a positive view of failure, calling it a necessary part of success.

 Despite the many setbacks she faced throughout her career, Huffington advocates learning from your failures to help you move on to the right profession or project for you.
+[Related article: How to Learn From Your Failures]

 Did You Know?Did you know

-In 2016, Huffington stepped down from her role as president and editor-in-chief of The Huffington Post Media Group to launch Thrive Global, a health and wellness media platform that aims to combat burnout and improve today’s work culture.
+In 2016, Huffington stepped down from her role as president and editor-in-chief of The Huffington Post Media Group to launch Thrive Global, a health and wellness media platform that aims to prevent burnout and improve today's work culture.

 Thomas Edison: Deemed too stupid to learn anything